 Midway Nursing Home holds a 3-star rating from the Centers for Medicare & Medicaid Services, reflecting its compliance with care benchmarks.
 This rating considers several factors, including staffing levels, which are structured to meet or exceed state and national averages for licensed nurse and registered nurse hours, although some areas, such as LPN/LVN and nurse aide hours, are lower than average.
 The consistent health inspection outcomes corroborate the facility’s commitment to safe and reputable healthcare standards, ensuring confidence in their care delivery.

-Recent government initiatives have also encouraged development of inclusive, AI-driven, and cost-effective assistive products such as smart wheelchairs and wearable exoskeletons[2][4][6].
+Recent government initiatives have also encouraged the development and adoption of inclusive, AI-driven, and cost-effective assistive products such as smart wheelchairs and wearable exoskeletons[1][5][7].
 These enable more adaptable care within nursing homes, supporting greater mobility, comfort, and inclusion for a wide range of residents.
-Digital health automation is also being adopted to streamline administrative tasks and free clinical staff for more person-centered caregiving[6].
-Regulatory and clinical focus on AI in healthcare is also increasing, aiming to address privacy, security, and bias, ensuring the ethical application of new technology in skilled nursing facilities[6].
+Digital health automation, real-time data platforms linking equipment to care teams, and refinements in reimbursement processes via updated ICD-10 mappings reflect the industry’s commitment to modern, value-based care[6].
+Clinical focus on ethical AI in healthcare remains essential, ensuring privacy, security, and unbiased outcomes as technology use grows[6].

 Integrating VELA for Enhanced Resident Experience